Lab 6: Visualizing categorical data with D3

 let colors = d3.scaleOrdinal(d3.schemeTableau10);

-We also need to change colors[index] to colors(index) in our template, since colors is now a function that takes an index and returns a color.
+We also need to change colors[index] to colors(index) in our svg path template, since colors is now a function that takes an index and returns a color instead of an array that we can index into.

 This is the result: